 Which supporting documents, if any, must be filed with the authority?

-- Certificate of incorporation of the notifying party;
+(i) Powers of attorney of the notifying parties;

 The parties will have to enclose the following documents when submitting the notification:

 - the most recent audited annual financial statements and annual reports for each of the parties to the merger

 - copies of the final or most recent versions of all documents concerning the merger, regardless of whether the merger is brought about by agreement be-tween the parties to the merger, acquisition of a controlling interest or a public takeover bid;

 - analyses, reports, minutes of board meetings and similar documents related to the merger;